TalkTakesTime/gobot/README.md

 This bot is still very much in development, and will be in its alpha stages for possibly a long time.
 Don't expect fast progress.

+IMPORTANT: login without a password is currently unsupported.
+It will be fixed as soon as possible.

 Installation
 ------------